Adventure Games for Kids Computer Game Hints Computer Game Cheats Computer Game Walkthroughs

 This standard 3D puzzle adventure game ended up evoking Scooby-Doo more than Sherlock Holmes; the hero wanders around a genuinely creepy

 old mansion randomly bumping into secret doors, pocketing household objects, solving puzzles, and wondering whether the mummies are really undead

 monsters or just pretending to be.
 It's fun, and many of the puzzles are clever, but Sherlock Holmes it ain't... and the game is further marred by tedious

 inventory puzzles, irritating timed sequences, and a lack of input into the mystery plot the game is supposed to be about.

-Full Mystery of the Mummy Review Hints and Walkthrough Buy This Game
+Full Mystery of the Mummy Review Hints Buy This Game (Amazon affiliate link)

 Vastly superior to its terrible predecessor Riddle of the Sphinx, Omega Stone suffers from improbable puzzles, a dull plot, and far too much